Hempstead Road / US 290 and Magnum Road

 NORTHWEST MALL was built on a 65.7-acre plot, located 5 miles northwest of center city Houston.
 ALMEDA MALL was located 17.8 miles southeast of NORTHWEST MALL.
 These single-level facilities were identical in design, shared the same anchors, and had virtually the same inline stores.
 The 2-level (209,600 square foot) Foley's Northwest anchored NORTHWEST MALL, along with a 2-level (209,300 square foot) J.C.
 Penney.
 The complex featured Houston-based Battelstein's and Palais Royal as junior anchors.

 Charter inline stores included GNC, Lane Bryant, Spencer Gifts, Margo's La Mode ladies' wear, a Farrell's Ice Cream Parlour and F.W.
 Woolworth 5 & 10.
-A freestanding movie house, the American Multi-Cinema Northwest 4, opened for business December 25, 1969.
+A freestanding movie house, the American Multi-Cinema Northwest 4, opened for business on December 25, 1969.
 The only physical expansion of NORTHWEST MALL was done in the early 1970s, when Foley's was enlarged into a 298,800 square foot store.

-Retail rivals were aplenty in the over-malled Houston metropolis.
-There were SHARPSTOWN CENTER (1961) {7 miles southwest, in Houston}, MEMORIAL SHOPPING CITY (1966) {4.9 miles southwest, in Houston}, NORTHLINE SHOPPING CITY (1963) {4.7 miles to the northeast, in Houston} and TOWN & COUNTRY MALL (1983-2005) {6.2 miles southwest, in Houston}.
+Retail rivals were aplenty in over-malled Houston.
+These included SHARPSTOWN CENTER (1961) {7 miles southwest, in Houston}, MEMORIAL SHOPPING CITY (1966) {4.9 miles southwest, in Houston}, NORTHLINE SHOPPING CITY (1963) {4.7 miles to the northeast, in Houston} and TOWN & COUNTRY MALL (1983-2005) {6.2 miles southwest, in Houston}.
+Houston's GALLERIA (1970) was located 4 miles south of NORTHWEST MALL.
+However, it was so upscale that it provided no competition.

 NORTHWEST MALL was given a face lift in 1990, with an 11-bay Food Court installed in its Center Court.
 Entrances were also rebuilt as part of the project.
 Over the years, inline stores came and went.
 Bealls -which replaced Battelstein's- was shuttered in February 1989.
 BizMart, on office supply chain, opened in June 1990 and closed in January 1991.
 Woolworth folded in December 1993.
 J.C.
 Penney pulled up stakes in June of the year 2000.